duhrer/duhrer.github.io/_posts/projects/2025-02-07-pebble-watch-face-with-a-capital-c.md

-For the text, I started out using text layers, but wasn't overly happy with the compositing options and also didn't want to have to import/convert a large enough font to file the screen.
+For the text, I started out using text layers, but wasn't overly happy with the compositing options and also didn't want to have to import/convert a large enough font to fill the screen.
 I figured if I made my own images, I would [have more options for compositing them](https://developer.rebble.io/developer.pebble.com/docs/c/Graphics/Graphics_Types/index.html#GCompOp).